 - Years of dividend growth: 46

-In addition, its $2.76 dividend per share is about half of estimated earnings (actually 53.1%).
+In addition, its $2.76 dividend per share is about half of estimated earnings (actually 53.9%).
 This comes after a 1.5% hike to its annual dividend announced in May 2023, following its fiscal fourth-quarter earnings report.
-But the dividend is likely to rise when it reports its fiscal Q4 earnings for the year ending April 2023.

 This makes MDT stock attractive to retirement investors since it means that the dividend is very secure.
 Moreover, it leaves room for Medtronic to raise it over time, especially as earnings and free cash flow grow.

-Right now, MDT stock has a 3.2% dividend yield – nearly double the S&P 500.
+Right now, MDT stock has a 3.8% dividend yield – more than double the S&P 500.
 Moreover, in fiscal 2023, it bought back $2.5 billion of its shares.
 This works out to be about 2% of its current market cap.

 While this is not much, every little bit helps toward allowing the company to keep raising its dividend.
 In fact, its most recent dividend hike marks the 46th straight year of raising its payout.